MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 - **Device identity**

   A device's identity is determined by the identity providers (IdP) that have knowledge of the device and a security trust with the device.
 For Windows endpoints, the most common IdP's are on-premises Active Directory (AD) and Azure Active Directory (Azure AD).
-Endpoints with identities from one of these two IdP's are typically joined to one or both.
+Endpoints with identities from one of these IdP's are typically joined to one or joined to both.

   - For cloud native endpoints, Azure AD join is the best choice for the device's identity.
 It doesn't require any connectivity to an on-premises network, resource, or service.
   - On-premises AD join and hybrid Azure AD join require connectivity to an on-premises domain controller.
 They need connectivity for initial user sign-in, to deliver group policies, and change passwords.
 These options aren’t suitable for cloud native endpoints.

   > [!NOTE]
-  > Azure AD registration, sometimes referred to as workplace join, is for BYOD scenarios only.
-It shouldn't be for organization owned Windows endpoints.
+  > Azure AD registration, sometimes referred to as workplace join, is for bring your own device (BYOD) scenarios only.
+It shouldn't be used for organization owned Windows endpoints.
 Some functionality may not be supported or work as expected on Azure AD registered Windows endpoints.

 - **Provision your endpoints**

   For newly deployed Azure AD join endpoints, use Windows Autopilot to pre-configure devices.
 Joining Azure AD is typically a user-driven task, and Windows Autopilot is designed with users in mind.
 Windows Autopilot enables provisioning using the cloud from anywhere on the Internet, and by any user.

-  For more information, see:
+  For more information, go to:

   - [Windows Autopilot overview](/mem/autopilot/windows-autopilot)
   - [Windows Autopilot scenarios and capabilities](/mem/autopilot/windows-autopilot-scenarios)

 - **Deploy software and applications**

   Most users need and use software and applications not included with the core operating system.
 In many cases, IT doesn't know or understand the specific app requirements.
 However, delivering and managing these applications is still the responsibility of your IT team.
-Users should be able to request and install the applications they need to do their jobs, regardless of the endpoint they're using or where they're using it from.
+Users should be able to request and install the applications they need to do their job, regardless of the endpoint they're using or where they're using it from.

   - To deploy software and applications, use a cloud-based system, like Intune or Configuration Manager (with a [CMG](/mem/configmgr/core/clients/manage/cmg/overview) and [co-management](/mem/configmgr/comanage/how-to-prepare-win10)).